The Best Places to Live in a Future Troubled by Climate Change

 One box Denver checks in a big way is that of elevation, which obviously keeps it safe from rising water, but also keeps things cool.
 Unlike other parts of Colorado, the city is above the fray of forest fires.
 But as is the case with Boston, Denver has an intensive gameplan for keeping safe.
 That’s probably as important a criteria as any.
 Along these lines, Ann Arbor, MI, in the previously-mentioned Great Lakes region, has a great plan and believes it can, as a city, be down to 0 fossil fuel usage by 2050.

 One of the big risk factors when it comes to climate change is a loss of agriculture.
 Any place that relies too heavily on agriculture is a bit unsteady and open to risk.
 While Ireland is known as being green, it really isn’t a center of agriculture.
-Less than 2 percent of its GDP comes from agriculture, and in that category, it is lower than any other country in Europe.
+Less than 2% of its GDP comes from agriculture, and in that category, it is lower than any other country in Europe.

-Not only is this the case, but Ireland is deeply committed to getting right with the environment and heading into the second half of the century more than ready to face a crazy climate.
+Not only is this the case, but Ireland is deeply committed to getting it right with the environment and heading into the second half of the century more than ready to face a crazy climate.
 Its National Development Plan comes with a commitment of €30 billion.

 Honorable mentions go to places in central Canada (away from the coast), Scandinavian countries, and North-Central European countries such as Latvia and Estonia.
 In the U.S., upstate New York and Pacific Northwest locales like Portland and Seattle are also viable.
 Places that are in grave danger include any developing nations, including Haiti and some African nations.
 These countries are vulnerable to ravages of nature such as droughts and severe heat.